viboverse/functional-programming-jamk/materials/12-process-comms.md

 &nbsp;
 ### **spawn**
-The basic mechanism for spawning new processes is the auto-imported spawn/1 function:
+The basic mechanism for spawning new processes is the spawn/1 function:

     iex> spawn fn -> 1 + 2 end
     #PID<0.43.0>